 To prevent back pain flare-ups, ergonomics is crucial.
 Your office chair must have enough padding, adjustable height, and proper and well-distributed support.
 Do not slouch while you are seated.
 Practice good posture whenever possible.
 Driving or riding in a car can trigger flare-ups as well.
 To prevent this from happening, adjust your seat so you don’t have to stretch or slouch to reach the pedals and the steering wheel.

 Are you overweight?
 Losing a few pounds may be beneficial.
 When you are overweight, your centre of gravity may shift, causing your back to support extra weight.
 This may give you backache.

-Study Motion Mastery, participate in a Workshop or meet Ulf and make an appointment.
+Study Motion Mastery, participate in a Workshop, meet Ulf and make an appointment.
 Learning how to get rid of the built-up tension in your body may help alleviate pain and make your movements easier.
 It is one of the best ways to solve body problems, and will be especially beneficial for back pain sufferers.
 And there are further ways like chiropractic treatment or osteopathy and other efffective methods to manage and treat existing back pain

 Coping With Back Pain at Work

 Back pain is a common phenomenon, yet poses critical consequences for a worker’s health and productivity.
 It is not a good idea to suffer in silence, because this may prevent you from getting physical and emotional relief.
 The best way to break this cycle is to see a doctor and work out a treatment plan.
 With effective measures to prevent back pain flare-ups, you can be as effective and productive as you once were!